 Addressing a lack of respect for authority

-Asheville Academy for Girls works with female adolescents, ages 10-14 years old, to help their personal, academic and social development.
+Asheville Academy works with female adolescents, ages 10-14 years old, to help their personal, academic and social development.
 Through our residential program, we address the negative emotions and behaviors holding them back.
 By getting each girl’s buy in and building personal relationships with the girl and family, we help promote lasting changes.

 Through individual and group sessions, girls also learn better ways of expressing their emotions.
 Their feelings of unfairness and strictness might be valid and need to be addressed.
 Instead of resulting in disobedience, your daughter can learn to verbally express her frustration in a healthy, productive way.